- Departments H-Z

 The county began collecting the tax on July 1, 2021.
 Ordinance 2020-138s required Human Services to work with the Pierce County Behavioral Health Advisory Board to develop a Behavioral Health Improvement Plan.
 This plan will help identify gaps and needs in the community in order to set funding priorities.
 The Pierce County Council approved funding for some behavioral health programs while the plan was being developed.
 These programs are outlined in the Current Programs link below.

-The Behavioral Health Improvement Plan was approved by the Pierce County Council on December 7th, 2021.
+The Behavioral Health Improvement Plan (BHIP) was approved by the Pierce County Council on December 7th, 2021.

 The Behavioral Health Improvement Plan (BHIP) was approved by the Pierce County Council on December 7th, 2021.
 The plan can be found here.